- Our Liquid Cooling Recommendations

 The fully modular design includes removable “2 + 6” drive racks.
 This allows users to gain more space for custom cooling components to easily swap out SSD/HDD cage sections to maximize interior space.
 Take advantage to include maximum capacity, high-end, cooling allotment without having to reduce GPU length limitations when liquid cooling expansion is being incorporated for the best in cooling performance.

-What to Look for When Choosing the Best for Watercooling
+What to Look for When Choosing the A Custom Water Cooling Case

-The most important thing you have to note is the amount of space you have available for a case.
+The most important thing you have to note is the amount of space you have available for a pc case for watercooling.
 Decide whether it will be showcased next to your monitors or be tucked away underneath a desk.
 If it will be placed in a cabinet or under a desk, measure the location carefully to ensure you get a case that will fit the available width, height and depth.